zizmorcore/zizmor/docs/development.md

 - Add proper docs for this new audit at `docs/audits`.
 Please add related public information about the underlying vulnerability
 - Raise your Pull Request!

+!!! tip

-> Remember : when in doubt, you can always refer to existing implementations as well!
+    When in doubt, you can always refer to existing audit implementations as well!

 ### Changing an existing audit